liquidjs/icwe2017tutorial/tutorialSteps.md

 9. Enjoy your first liquid element in the browser

---
+---

 ###	Loading your first liquid component by using the componentAPI

-####File: "/applicationTemplate/public/scripts/applications.js"
+####	File: "/applicationTemplate/public/scripts/applications.js"

 1. In this file you will find some code.